microsoft/Uganda-Tanzania-Building-Footprints/README.md

 Introduction
 -------------------
 This dataset contains 17,943,078 computer generated building footprints in Uganda and Tanzania.
-This data is freely available for download and use.
+This data is freely available for download and use in compliance with applicable license.
 More information is available on the [blog](https://blogs.bing.com/maps/2019-09/microsoft-releases-18M-building-footprints-in-uganda-and-tanzania-to-enable-ai-assisted-mapping).

+SS to add a little more context from blog
+NT to add split between Uganda and Tanzania.
+I believe we are better in Tanzania than Uganda in recall.

 License
 -------------------